How To Find Great Ideas To Grow Your B2B Blog And Drive Conversions

 Writing becomes faster and easier

 Albeit rarely, content teams may have trouble coming up with new ideas for B2B blog posts and other content pieces.
 Luckily, there are many ways to source new ideas: keyword research, sales conversation, product development, internal meetings, books, blogs, forums, social media, etc. Finding new topics to create content about is the easy part of the job.
 The tricky part is figuring out which of the ideas will actually be value-adding and nurturing those ideas to fruition.

 Many content ideas sound good as a pitch but fall apart once you actually try writing it.
 Trigger events may be a less predictable source of content ideas, but they do come with the added bonus of implicitly validating your content ideas.
 Understanding the changes that are happening within your target audience will guarantee that your content topics are something that your audience actually needs.

 When all is said and done, trigger events give you a way to systematize content ideation and discover angles that your audience will appreciate and benefit from.

 Sales and marketing alignment

 Far too much marketing content goes unused by sales.
 Why?
-Often, content marketers think long game, aiming to earn organic traffic over time.
+Often, content marketers think the long game, aiming to earn organic traffic over time.
 Although this is a perfectly valid approach, from the sales perspective, this type of content might not really address the challenges that a prospect is experiencing at a precise moment in their customer journey.

 Trigger events can act as the glue that sticks your sales and marketing efforts together and ensures alignment between the teams.
 If sales reps and content creators track the same trigger events and share a content calendar, they’ll be able to collaborate to unify content creation and distribute the right content at the right time.